-\Box Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
+$\Box$ Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
 Provide data and rationale indicating that tributary is perennial:

-\Box Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
+⊠ Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
 Data supporting this conclusion is provided at Section III.B.
-Provide rationale indicating that tributary flows seasonally:
+Provide rationale indicating that tributary flows seasonally: The stream channel signature is easily identified on aerial imagery and drone photography.
+The stream is documented by NHD and the Municipality of Anchorage (MOA) watershed database.
+Aerial imagery shows continuous seasonal flow in a typical year.
+The channel is well defined with clear changes in vegetation type.

-Provide estimates for jurisdictional waters in the review area (check all that apply):
+Provide estimates for jurisdictional waters in the review area (check all that apply): ⊠ Tributary waters: 950 linear feet □ Other non-wetland waters: acres.

-□Tributary waters:

-\Box Other non-wetland waters: # acres.

 Identify type(s) of waters:

-3. Non-RPWs8 that flow directly or indirectly into TNWs.
+3. Non-RPWs that flow directly or indirectly into TNWs.

-\Box Waterbody that is not a TNW or an RPW, but flows directly or indirectly into a TNW, and it has a significant nexus with a TNW is jurisdictional.
+$\Box$ Waterbody that is not a TNW or an RPW, but flows directly or indirectly into a TNW, and it has a significant nexus with a TNW is jurisdictional.
 Data supporting this conclusion is provided at Section III.C.